philhawksworth/sagns.org/src/site/index.md

 ## About the scheme

 The St Albans Good Neighbour Scheme is a free service, run entirely by volunteers and has been in operation since 1980.
 Our phone line is manned between 9am and 1pm every day of the year.
-If you need our help, please call <a href="tel:+441727830713">01727 830 713</a> to speak to one of our duty officers.
+If you need our help, please call <a href="tel:{{ values.phone }}">{{ values.phone }}</a> to speak to one of our duty officers.

 If you'd like to learn more about the scheme, you can read about its [history](/history).